top of page

 https://www.abc.net.au/news/2025-03-16/sentencing-laws-hate-crimes-tasmania/104798166?utm_source=chatgpt.com

-POSITIVE COMMENTARY ON INVESTMENTS TO IMPROVE POLICE HANDLING OF DOMESTIC VIOLENCE CASES - 2025 WA & VIC
+POSITIVE COMMENTARY ON INVESTMENTS TO IMPROVE POLICE HANDLING OF DOMESTIC VIOLENCE CASES - 2025 WESTERN AUSTRALIA & VICTORIA

 The WA government today released its second progress report on its five-year domestic violence reform plan, looking back on the plan's first year.
 WA praised for improvements it has made to officers' training, including better identifying who the victim is when they arrive at heightened situations.Victoria Police also positively mentioned for similar efforts.